The role of complement in the break of tolerance against post-translationally modified proteins

 The presence of these antibodies is strongly associated with development of RA and with the severity of joint destruction.
 However, why antibody responses against PTM proteins are generated is currently unknown.
 Based on several lines of evidence and our preliminary data we hypothesized that PTM-proteins, by activating complement, would have an auto-adjuvant effect to facilitate the break of tolerance (Figure 1).
 In this theme, supported by an ERC consolidator grant, we therefore now study the role of complement activation of the breaking of tolerance against PTM proteins.
 These studies involve protein biochemistry, mass-spectrometry, complement activity analyses as well as in-vitro cellular binding/uptake and activation.
 In vivo analysis is aimed to reveal the impact of complement on the clearance and immune activation of PTM proteins leading to the break of tolerance.
 Ultimately the information will be utilized to block complement activation to prevent anti-PTM immunity as well as to make use of the PTM mediated adjuvant effect to boost responses against pathogens and cancer.

-The development of novel bi-specific antibodies to inhibit or enhance local complement activation
+The development of novel antibodies to modulate complement activation

 The levels and biology of complement proteins in health and disease